apache/incubator-taverna-commandline/README.md

 [Taverna OSGi services](https://taverna.incubator.apache.org/download/osgi/).

-Note that, except for command line handling, this module relies on other
+Note that, except for command-line handling, this module relies on other
 [Apache Taverna components](https://taverna.incubator.apache.org/code) for the actual workflow execution.